TITLE 92: TRANSPORTATION

 2) a copy of the deed or long-term lease.

-1) After an initial inspection has been performed and the site is determined to be acceptable under this Part, an Application for Certificate of Approval form (Form AER 2059 for an airport or RLA or Form AER 2060 for a heliport) must be completed and signed, along with FAA Forms 7480-1 (Notice of Landing Area Proposal) and 7480-2 (Sketch), and the originals mailed or hand-delivered to the Division at the address noted in Section 14.100(d).
+1) After an initial inspection has been performed and the site is determined to be acceptable under this Part, an Application for Certificate of Approval form (Form AER 2059 for an airport or RLA or Form AER 2060 for a heliport) must be completed and signed, and the originals mailed or hand-delivered to the Division.

 d) The Division will submit FAA Forms 7480-1 and 7480-2 to the FAA for an airspace determination.
-Once the Division has received a favorable airspace determination from the FAA, the applicant will be notified in writing and the Division will proceed in processing the application for Certificate of Approval.
-If the FAA issues a non-favorable airspace determination, the applicant will be notified in writing as to what criteria needs to be met to receive a favorable determination (e.g., pattern agreement with another airport or RLA, cut trees).
+Once the Division has received an airspace determination from the FAA, the applicant will be notified in writing and the Division will proceed in processing the application for Certificate of Approval.
+If the FAA issues a non-favorable airspace determination, the applicant will be notified in writing as to the criteria that led to the determination.

 e) The Division will publish a Notice in the local newspaper, within the county of the proposed site of the airport or RLA, indicating that the Division intends to publish an Order granting or denying a Certificate of Approval, with a copy simultaneously mailed to the applicant.
-All interested persons may, prior to the publication of the Order in the newspaper, file objections to or comments on the proposed Order by writing to the Division, at the address noted in Section 14.100(d), within 15 days after the date of publication of the Notice in the newspaper.
+All interested persons may, prior to the publication of the Order in the newspaper, file objections to or comments on the proposed Order by writing to the Division within 15 days after the date of publication of the Notice in the newspaper.
 The Division will consider any comments or opposition received within the 15-day period prior to making a decision to grant or deny a Certificate of Approval and prior to publishing the Order.
 (See Section 60 of the Act.)

 f) If no comments or opposition to the proposed airport or RLA are received by the Division within the 15-day period, the Division will publish an Order in the local newspaper, within the county of the proposed site of the airport or RLA approving the construction, with a copy simultaneously mailed to the applicant.
 The Order will include the terms and restrictions (e.g., number of based aircraft, restrictions on use) associated with the issuance of the Certificate of Approval, as well as providing information as to a completion date for construction and for the final inspection of the airport or RLA that must occur before the Certificate of Approval will be issued.
 (See Section 60 of the Act.)

-g) After the Order is published, interested persons may write or e-mail comments to the Division, or request a hearing in writing (see Subpart K), at the address noted in Section 14.100(d), as to the validity or reasonableness of the Order.
+g) After the Order is published, interested persons may write or e-mail comments to the Division, or request a hearing in writing (see Subpart K), as to the validity or reasonableness of the Order.
 Comments will be accepted for a 15-day period after publication of the Order in the local newspaper.
 Unless the Division finds that a hearing is necessary or that a longer period of time is appropriate, the Order will be effective 20 days after publication in the local newspaper.
-A Certificate of Approval may be issued anytime after the effective date of the Order.
+A Certificate of Approval may be issued any time after the effective date of the Order.
 The Division will consider all comments received within the 15-day period prior to making a decision whether to grant or deny a Certificate of Approval.
 (See Section 60 of the Act.)

 h) After publication of the Order, if a hearing is requested, the Division will schedule it at the earliest date possible in the county seat of the county where the proposed airport or RLA is to be located.
 All interested persons will be notified in writing at least 10 days prior to the scheduled date of the hearing.
 After the hearing has been held, the Division will issue a Supplemental Order indicating the findings and conclusions of the hearing and whether the original Order will stand or whether it will be modified.
 A copy of the Supplemental Order will be mailed to the applicant as well as to the person or persons requesting the hearing.